apiratorjs/locking/README.md

 cross-process synchronization if you run multiple Node.js processes or servers.

-If you need actual distributed locking, install an additional package such as [@apiratorjs/locking-redis](https://github.com/apiratorjs/locking-redis), which plugs into this library to enable Redis-based locking primitives.
+If you need actual distributed locking, install an additional package such as [@apiratorjs/locking-redis](https://github.com/apiratorjs/locking-redis) (coming soon), which plugs into this library to enable Redis-based locking primitives.
 You would then configure the `DistributedMutex.factory` or `DistributedSemaphore.factory` to use the Redis-based constructor, for example: